 there is something incredibly comforting about carbs- food in general when it comes to things feeling out of control. with everything in the world feeling like something out of a movie (not in a good way), those comfort foods begin to call my name. with this being a food blog, it feels strange to begin this entry with thoughts on the current state of the world. but, with this also being a blog, its the thing that fills my mind at the moment so it makes sense to touch on that here. truth be told, if you find yourself stuck inside for whatever reason…weather or otherwise and have flour, water, dry active yeast, olive oil and salt you can make this easy no-knead za’atar focaccia bread.

-things i love about this easy, no-knead za’atar focaccia bread:
+this easy, no-knead za’atar focaccia bread:

 - its incredibly user friendly. its pretty hard to mess up! as someone who is just starting out making yeasted breads, this came out perfectly every time (after the first few test rounds)